SpencerDawkins/net-collab-rqmts/draft-kwbdgrr-tsvwg-net-collab-rqmts.md

 These and all other metadata sent from server to the wireless router are vulnerable to modification on path.
 All metadata should therefore have secure integrity protection (e.g., a secure message digest) to detect any modification or tampering on path.

+REQ-PRIVACY-ADDITIONAL: An on-path observer obtains no additional information about the IP packet.

 ## Key Establishment {#key-establishment}

-Various proposals have suggested establishing a key to validate per-packet metadata or to decrypt per-packet metadata.
+Various proposals have suggested establishing a key to validate per-packet metadata, decrypt per-packet metadata, or obfuscate the metadata.
 However, most proposals have not specified how this key would be established.
 A signaling protocol from the receiving host to its ISP could establish such a key.
 The host can then convey the key to the sending host to use to integrity protect or encrypt the per-packet metadata.

 Note: The CPU overhead of validating or decrypting such per-packet metadata needs to be carefully considered (and further assessed via experiments) by the signaling protocol proposing such keying.
 Also, the required operational setup should be documented.

+REQ-METADATA-KEY: Convey key or obfuscation information from client to ISP.

 ## Scalability {#scalability}

 There may be a large number of media flows handled by the server and wireless/access router.

 Per flow information (state) at a wireless router for optimizing the flow can negate the advantages offered as the number of flows handled increase.

-The metadata other state information that a wireless router has to maintain for each additional media flow it handles should be very low or none.
+REQ-ISP-SCALE: The metadata other state information that a wireless router has to maintain for each additional media flow it handles should be very low or none.

 ## Session Continuity {#continuity}